Our City Hall campus is in need of development.

 Reimagining City Hall is an opportunity to create innovative, inspiring, and inclusive spaces.

-Input received will help inform recommendations presented to Council in mid-to-late 2017.
+Input received will help inform recommendations presented to Council.
 We commit to ensuring the public’s contribution will influence the recommendations.

 In the meantime, we encourage you to think about attributes that could be incorporated into our future City Hall.